gameblabla/CSE2/README.md

 * Widescreen
 * Vastly-improved fullscreen
 * Automatic vsync (only enabled on 60hz monitors)
-* Smooth sprite movement, through the removal of the design choice that locks sprites to a 320x240 grid when drawn (can easily be [re-enabled](src/Draw.cpp#L540) for stylistic purposes)
+* Smooth sprite movement, through the removal of the design choice that locks sprites to a 320x240 grid when drawn (can be re-enabled by disabling SMOOTH_SPRITE_MOVEMENT)
 * Bugfixes enabled by default
 * Pixtone sounds split to .pxt files
 * Support for Ogg Vorbis, FLAC, .it, .xm, .mod, .s3m, and Pxtone audio formats for music and SFX